-This year’s winner of the Thespian Democracyworks essay contest is Carol Loja, a senior at Flushing High School in New York, Troupe 7892.
+This year’s winner of the Thespian Democracyworks essay contest, sponsored by play publisher Samuel French, is Carol Loja, a senior at Flushing High School in New York, Troupe 7892.
 As the winner, she earns $250 cash and a trip to Arts Advocacy Day, the annual Washington, D.C. gathering of arts advocates from throughout the country.
 The runners-up also receive cash awards and certificates of recognition.First runner up is Ellie Rose Mattoon, Lake Travis High School, Austin, Texas; Troupe 4535, and second runner up is Maeve Knepper, East High School, Cheyenne, Wyoming, Troupe 2162.

 Later this month, Loja and a chaperone will travel to Washington, D.C. and participate in one day of advocacy training and another visiting Congressional representatives, speaking of the importance of supporting the arts and arts education and asking for support on a wide range of arts and arts education initiatives and legislation.
 More than 30 adult and student EdTA members from around the country are expected to attend the Americans for the Arts sponsored event that takes place March 12-13.

 The 2018 essay topic addressed the role of empathy in our society, prompted by a 2017 EdTA National Conference keynote address by Patricia Raun in which she spoke passionately about the need for students to develop “muscles of empathy, authenticity, trust, awareness, and flexibility.”
 Raun went on to say that the most important ethical choices of our time require us to understand the experiences of other people, and the willingness to put the well-being of others above our own desires.
 Bearing in mind her comments, students were asked to respond to this question: “How can theatre and other arts nurture dialogue and understanding between individuals with differing points of view?"